conan7882/conan7882.github.io/_includes/cv.md

 <tr>
 <td class="col-md-3"><a><img src='images/projects/forams.png'  onerror="this.onerror=null;this.src='images/projects/alt.jpg';"/></a> </td>
 <td>
     <strong>A Visual System for Autonomous Foraminifera Identification</strong><br>
-    The goal of this project is to develop an automated system for identification of foraminifera (single-celled organisms with shells).
-    Foraminifera are common in many modern and ancient environments, and as such have become invaluable tools for petroleum exploration, biostratigraphy, paleoecology and paleobiogeography.
+    Foraminifera are single-celled organisms with shells, which are useful in petroleum exploration, biostratigraphy, paleoecology and paleobiogeography.
-    Currently undergraduate workers are often employed to hand pick several thousands of specimens from ocean sediments for each study, which is tedious and time consuming.
-    By automating the bulk of the identification process, user expertise can be focused on verification and identification of subtle differences.
+    We developed an automated system for identification of foraminifera species to reduce the human efforts on manually picking thousands of samples from ocean sediments.
+    We also created a foraminifera image dataset and proposed novel robust edge detection algorithms on this dataset.
     <br>

 [<a href='javascript: none'
     onclick='$("#forams").toggle()'>details</a>] [<a href='https://research.ece.ncsu.edu/aros/foram-identification/' target='_blank'>web</a>] <br>